 - The Kingkiller Chronicle has not received a proper sequel since 2011.
 Instead, Patrick Rothfuss seems content with publishing side stories, like the short stories "How Old Holly Came To Be" and "The Lightning Tree", the novella The Slow Regard of Silent Things, and even a podcast mini-series — all while assuring the waiting fans that he is working on the next (and final) full installment of the Kvothe trilogy.

-- Lampshaded in Sledge Hammer!.
+- Lampshaded in Sledge Hammer!
 At the end of the first season, the producers were sure the show would be cancelled so they decided to literally go out with a bang.
 At the end of the last show of the season, Sledge accidentally detonated a nuclear bomb.
 Then, much to everyone's surprise, the series was renewed.
-The first episode of Season 2 started with a repeat of the season one ending where Sledge blew himself up, before showing a "Sledge Hammer: The Early Years!"
-Title Card; the remainder of the series would nominally take place five years before the events of season one.
+The first episode of Season 2 started with a repeat of the Season 1 ending where Sledge blew himself up, before showing a "Sledge Hammer: The Early Years!"
+Title Card; the remainder of the series would nominally take place five years before the events of Season 1.

-- For 18 years, the last entry chronologically in the Star Trek franchise was the final "TNG" film, Star Trek: Nemesis.
-After that, the franchise saw the Ultimate Universe "Kelvinverse" films based on a reboot of the Original Series, before returning to the "Prime" timeline with the Star Trek: Discovery television series.
+- For 18 years, the last entry chronologically in the Star Trek franchise was the final TNG film, Star Trek: Nemesis.
+After that, the franchise saw the Ultimate Universe "Kelvinverse" films based on a reboot of TOS, before returning to the "Prime" timeline with the Star Trek: Discovery television series.
 Even then, Discovery was a prequel to the original series.
 At least until the third season, which would Time Skip to the late 32nd century, moving the timeline forward once more.
 Star Trek: Picard, set several decades after Nemesis, would also debut around the same time.

 - After the cancellation of Twin Peaks left the show with a massive cliffhanger, David Lynch decided to follow up the show with a movie.
 Infamously, Twin Peaks: Fire Walk with Me decided to focus on the events leading up to the series premiere, barely alluding to the show's finale, leaving events unresolved for twenty-five years before The Return finally put it to rest.
 Sort of.